 It can now be used to cook meals (by people with the necessary certificate).

-The Project we are undertaking is the upgrading of the internal fabric of the Church.
+The Project we have undertaken is the upgrading of the internal fabric of the Church.
 This includes painting the building, replacing the old lighting with modern new efficient lights and adding a modern Audio Visual system

 The initial plan was to start the work in May with the Church being shut for 3 months until 19th of August, with Church Services taking place in the Halls4All.
 The Covid-19 Pandemic and the resulting lockdown forced a re-plan.
 The new plan saw 55 tons of scaffolding being erected so the lighting and painting could be completed this was achieved 2 weeks early.
 The Church has reopened for services.
-The Audio Visual installation will take place in the first week o October.
+The Audio Visual installation is now operative.